Clinical Trials Insurance

 Products Liability Insurance does not normally include the liability of an unproven, unregulated product in its testing stages.
 Usually, this isn't a problem for manufacturers, since products aren't distributed until the company and regulators feel the products are safe under normal use circumstances.
 In the case of pharmaceuticals, medical devices or diagnostics, this isn't correct.
 Testing is normally conducted in phases that can span years.
 Especially in the later phases of testing, when clinical trials testing are being conducted, there may be significant, uninsured liabilities incurred by the manufacturer.
 These potential liabilities have created the need for clinical trials liability insurance.
 From a risk management perspective, a sponsor company must take its clinical trials loss avoidance very seriously.
 While your company may be covered for general liability, it is probably not covered for clinical trials liability.
 A company needs to purchase additional liability insurance specifically designed to cover clinical trials.
 This is a

 specialty area in the insurance industry and all clinical trial policies are different.
 It is important to make certain that your policy is specifically written to cover all of the exposures for anticipated trials.

 This being the ground reality, insurance must form part of any risk management philosophy of all pharmaceutical companies.
 As such any company conducting clinical trials, needs proper monitoring and adequate insurance cover.
 So in spite of all precautions being there, liabilities may arise due to the human error element and other factors and these can be only be countered with the help of insurance.

-UNISON as your broker, will assist you in understanding best coverage options available, including various countries regulation and requirement of admitted insurance coverages, certificate of insurance, modification in policies and can also help you to arrange annualised master cover rather than 'trial based' policy.
+UNISON as your broker, will assist you in understanding best clinical trials insurance coverage options available, including various countries regulation and requirement of admitted insurance coverage, certificate of insurance, modification in policies and can also help you to arrange annualised master cover rather than 'trial based' policy.